SchBenedikt/schbenedikt.github.io/README.md

 ## License

 This project is licensed under the MIT License.
 For more information, refer to the [LICENSE](link-to-license-file) file.

-## Acknowledgments

-I would like to express my gratitude to the GitHub API for providing the necessary data to build this project.
-Additionally, special thanks to the open-source community for their invaluable contributions and the various design resources that have inspired and guided the implementation of the design effects.

 Thank you for exploring my GitHub Projects!